HNStaggs/HNStaggs/README.md

 - **Bachelor of Science** in Psychology/Biological Science, San Jose State University
 - **Associate of Arts** in Social and Behavioral Sciences, Moorpark College

+## Interests
+- Weight lifting, traveling, painting, sewing, spending time with my dog, Luna :)

 ## Contact Me
 - **LinkedIn**: (https://www.linkedin.com/in/halee-staggs/)

-## Interests
-- Weight lifting, traveling, spending time with my dog, Luna :)

 ## Let's Connect!
 Feel free to reach out if you want to collaborate on a project or just want to connect!